smtack/poster/README.md

 ## Setup

 Create a database.
 Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
-Then run `php spark migrate`.
+Then run `composer install` and `php spark migrate`.

 ## Server Requirements